p0jst/0days.io---old/content/readme.md

 When you are working as a cyber security consultant, you hear a lot of people talk about expensive and unmanageable software that *'makes our organization so much safer'*.
 I do not believe that is the case.
 I believe people, and working with people is the key element for proper cyber security in an organization.

 What is a big expensive wall going to do, if your colleagues open the door for the attacker?
-A wise man once said: *"You cannot download a patch for human stupidity"*.
+A wise old man once said: *"You cannot download a patch for human stupidity"*.

 ## Professional Training & Certifications